tlamadon/scriptflow/README.md

  - reporting:
    - [ ] input and output hashes
    - [x] start and end datetimes
+ - notification system
+   - [ ] allow to sned messages
+   - [ ] allow for runs
+   - [ ] allow to send messages with html content like images
  - writing tasks and flows
    - [ ] cache flows in addition to caching tasks (avoid same task getting scheduled from 2 places)
    - [ ] a functional api for task creation with hooks